Timinator2000/Algorithm_X/06 - your turn/01 - mrs knuth part II.md

                                        ('slot filled', day, hour),
                                        ('instrument on day', day, instrument)]

-                    # At this point, only the requirements and option requirements have been
+                    # At this point, only the requirements and optional requirements have been
                     # added to the list.
 We still need to add ME requirements for potential
                     # troublesome pairs and/or loud instrument conflicts.